NoNotNotes/Mneme/Garden/666a-huntington.md

-A chronic, progressive, hereditary disease of the nervous system resulting in **progressive involuntary choreiform movement** and [[dementia]].
+A chronic, progressive, hereditary disease of the nervous system resulting in **progressive involuntary choreiform movement** and dementia.
 - Affects 1 in 10,000 individuals at midlife, equally between men, women, and races.
 - All individuals have the gene for Huntington, but the disease requires inheritance of the expansion of the gene. **Huntington is transmitted through an autosomal dominant gene**, having a **50% risk of inheriting the disorder from a parent**.
 - The genetic mutation in Huntington disease (*HTT*) has been identified and mapped.
 Genetic testing for its presence is possible, but it cannot predict the time of onset.
 Patients may also refrain from testing to avoid employment and healthcare discrimination due to their disease. **Genetic counseling** is crucial.
 Long-term psychological, emotional, financial, and legal support may be required.